-The facility staff shall ensure that dust is effectively controlled so that it does not constitute a nuisance as determined by the department.
-This will be accomplished with water hose use by staff or automated misting sprinklers.
+The facility staff shall ensure that dust is effectively controlled so that it does not constitute a nuisance.
+This will be accomplished with misting sprinklers, which along with water hoses is standard industry practice, in the event the need for dust control arises.
+The Hose Station is depicted in Appendix A, Figure 8 - Emergency Equipment.